Here's Our Rant About Baozun Inc. (BZUN)

 Is It Worth Investing in Baozun Inc. (NASDAQ :BZUN) Right Now?

-Baozun Inc. (NASDAQ:BZUN) scored a price-to-earnings ratio above its average ratio, recording 236.74 x from its present earnings ratio.
-Plus, the 36-month beta value for BZUN is at 1.12.
+Baozun Inc. (NASDAQ:BZUN) scored a price-to-earnings ratio above its average ratio, recording 228.91 x from its present earnings ratio.
+Plus, the 36-month beta value for BZUN is at 1.16.
+Opinions of the stock are interesting as 4 analysts out of 10 who provided ratings for Baozun Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 3 rated it as “hold,” and 1 as “sell.”

 Sponsored

-BZUN currently public float of 52.31M and currently shorts hold a 11.88% ratio of that float.
-Today, the average trading volume of BZUN was 1.25M shares.
+The average price from analysts is $113.57, which is $14.08 above the current price.
+BZUN currently public float of 52.31M and currently shorts hold a 11.52% ratio of that float.
+Today, the average trading volume of BZUN was 1.24M shares.

 BZUN’s Market Performance